Metropolitan-Council/ghg-cprg/CONTRIBUTING.md

 ## Fixing typos

-You can fix typos, spelling mistakes, or grammatical errors in the documentation directly using the GitHub web interface, as long as the changes are made in the _source_ file, such as `.md`, `.Rmd` or `.R`.
+You can fix typos, spelling mistakes, or grammatical errors in the documentation directly using the GitHub web interface, as long as the changes are made in the _source_ file, such as `.md`, `.Rmd`, `.qmd`, or `.R`.

 ## Bigger changes